apache/flink/docs/apis/streaming/fault_tolerance.md

 Streaming Fault Tolerance
 -------------------------

-Flink has a checkpointing mechanism that recovers streaming jobs after failues.
+Flink has a checkpointing mechanism that recovers streaming jobs after failures.
 The checkpointing mechanism requires a *persistent* (or *durable*) source that can be asked for prior records again (Apache Kafka is a good example of such a source).

 The checkpointing mechanism stores the progress in the data sources and data sinks, the state of windows, as well as the user-defined state (see [Working with State](state.html)) consistently to provide *exactly once* processing semantics.
 Where the checkpoints are stored (e.g., JobManager memory, file system, database) depends on the configured [state backend](state_backends.html).